junglesta/wherenodoctor/_posts/2016-01-01-06-right-and-wrong-uses-of-modern-medicines.md

-## 6. Anti-diarrhea medicines with hydroxyquinolines (Clioquinol, di-iodohydroxyquinoline, halquinol, broxyquinoline: Diodoquin, Enteroquinol, Amicline, Quogyl, and many other brand names) (p.
-369)
+## 6. Anti-diarrhea medicines with hydroxyquinolines (Clioquinol, di-iodohydroxyquinoline, halquinol, broxyquinoline: Diodoquin, Enteroquinol, Amicline, Quogyl, and many other brand names) ([page 369](#page-369))

 In the past clioquinols were widely used to treat diarrhea.
 These dangerous medicines are now prohibited in many countries, but in others are still sold.
 They can cause permanent paralysis, blindness, and even death.
 For treatment of diarrhea, see Chapter 13.